hellenshengfy/hellenshengfy.github.io/content/en/posts/2023-09-25-zoomimage.md

 ---
-title: "How to draw archaeological map and rectify your map using ArcGIS 10.5"
+title: "How to draw archaeological map and rectify your map using GIS"
 date: 2023-09-25
 author: Fangyuan Sheng
 slug: cfa